This $150 console could shake up the $135 billion video game industry

 Microsoft and Google are promising to stream vast, high-resolution games to smartphones in a race to become the Netflix of gaming.
 Sony recently teased a Playstation 5 that can illuminate 3D objects just as they are in Pixar films.
-Nintendo’s Switch has become the top selling console with clever touchscreen hardware that works with a TV or without.
+Nintendo’s Switch has become the top-selling console with clever touch-screen hardware that works with or without a TV.
 And Oculus just built the first perfect VR system, no giant PC required.

 The hardware is meant to appeal to consumers and developers–and that’s key to Playdate’s business model.
 The Playdate will launch with a single game preloaded.
 Then each week, one of 12 exclusive games will download to your device via Wi-Fi.
 Panic was able to attract some superb game development talent for this model, including Keita Takahashi, known for creating the beloved game Katamari Damacy, which involved rolling up the world’s objects into a single, ever-growing ball.
 For Playdate, Takahashi is using the crank to make a game in which a character named Crankin’ moves forward and backward in time.